 Clear public access ways

-Before issue of a construction certificate, construction plans must demonstrate that access doors to enclosures for building services and facilities, such as hydrant and sprinkler booster assemblies or the like, except fire stair doors, will not open over the footway or roadway.
+Before issue of the relevant construction certificate, construction plans must demonstrate that access doors to enclosures for building services and facilities, such as hydrant and sprinkler booster assemblies or the like, except fire stair doors, will not open over the footway or roadway.

 Condition reason: To ensure doors used to house building services and facilities do not obstruct pedestrians and vehicles.